 The best sweet potato casserole I ever had!
 If you’re a fan of this iconic Thanksgiving recipe, you must give this version a try!
 I make my casserole with lightly sweetened sweet potatoes and a crunchy brown sugar, butter and pecan topping that turns crunchy after baking!
 The finishing touch is the homemade marshmallow topping!
 This meringue is so light and fluffy and perfectly complements the sweet potatoes!
 Make sure to add this amazing Thanksgiving dish to your family dinner!

-Sweet Potato Casserole Video Tutorial
+Watch My Sweet Potato Casserole Video Tutorial

 Ingredients for Sweet Potato Casserole